BrettskiPy/mort/contributing.md

 ### How to contribute
 Before contributing, please check the list of needed contributions below and send me a message on Discord with your ideas and/or talents.

-### Where to contribute
-The Mort repo found here https://github.com/BrettskiPy/mort

-### Discussion about Mort
-Discussions about Mort can be found within the Go Getter Guild under the mort-rpg channel. https://discord.gg/Gn8jnFWHx9
+If you would like to work directly on the specific needs of the project feel free to take on one of the GitHub issue tickets.

-### Backend contributions needed
+#### Backend contributions needed
 * Database
 * FastAPI
 * Testing (manual or automated)
 * DevOps CI/CD

-### Frontend contributions needed
+#### Frontend contributions needed
 * Pixel Art
 * Animations
 * Python Arcade code submissions via PR

+### Where to contribute
+The Mort repo found here https://github.com/BrettskiPy/mort

-#### General frontend Mort + Arcade structure
+### General frontend Arcade structure
+Code logic should be bundled within the standard Python Arcade methods.
+A good place to view these methods can be found here
 ![](src/assets/contribution_images/arcade_code_structure.png)